About

 Queers & Comics international conference in 2015.

-He teaches courses in African American and Global Black Literature, Literary Theory, Black Liberation Movements, LGBT Literature & Culture, Comics & Graphic Novels, and Science Fiction.
+He teaches courses on African American and Global Black Literature, LGBT/Queer Literature & Culture, Comics & Graphic Novels, and Science Fiction.
 He’s also a birder.